momentohq/cfn-cache/README.md

 ### Usage

-Once you have the the `Momento::SimpleCache::Cache` cfn extension installed you can start provisioning caches in your account
+Once you have the `Momento::SimpleCache::Cache` cfn extension installed you can start provisioning caches in your account

 Bootstrap account with your momento auth token in secrets manager
 ```